Post-Production Tech and ’Flows

 Putting Together the Post Puzzle of “Glass Onion”

-https://youtu.be/G-KJCBYsIrM TL;DR Film editor Bob Ducsay, ASC, discusses the layers of structure and sleight-of-hand behind “Knives Out: Glass Onion.”
-Beginning with 2012’s “Looper,” writer-director Rian Johnson has collaborated with Ducsay […]
+Editor Bob Ducsay, ASC on the layers of structure and sleight-of-hand behind writer-director Rian Johnson’s “Knives Out: Glass Onion.”

 Julian Mitchell